minhtuan29/computer-graphics-cs465/README.md

 My project is simply, few features.
 I thought I barely passed the subject, but my teacher gave me a good compliment.
 Beautiful, simple, easy to see and easy to use.
 The lesson I have learned is that we just need to do it simply and fully to get nice score.

-If you see the the knowledges useful, give me a star to motivate me keep going
+If you see the the knowledges useful, give me a star to motivate me keep going.
+Thanks you for reading

 # License
 MIT License TuanHoang Copyright (©) 2021